Bjarte Baasland

-Bjarte Baasland (born 5 March 1974) is a former Norwegian businessman and convicted fraudster.
+Bjarte Baasland (5 March 1974 – 26 February 2026) was a Norwegian businessman and convicted fraudster.

+Life and career

-He became famous in Norway in connection with the Baasland case in the autumn of 2008, when it was revealed that he had gambled away almost (more than €7 million) that he borrowed from family friends and banks.
+Baasland became famous in Norway in connection with the Baasland case in the autumn of 2008, when it was revealed that he had gambled away almost (more than €7 million) that he borrowed from family friends and banks.

-He is the son of Ernst Baasland, who at the time was a Bishop of Stavanger in the Church of Norway.
+He was the son of Ernst Baasland, who at the time was a Bishop of Stavanger in the Church of Norway.
 A consequence of the Baasland case was that Ernst Baasland resigned as Bishop and went personally bankrupt along with his wife, Bodhild Baasland, who is also under investigation for fraud.
 On 2 October 2009, Bjarte Baasland was convicted of fraud and sentenced to 4 years in prison and to return NOK 26,6 million to one of his creditors, Cecilie Nustad.

+Baasland died on 26 February 2026, at the age of 51.